chinedufn/swift-bridge/README.md

 `swift-bridge` generates code that helps you call Swift from Rust and vice versa.

+_The bridging module approach that `swift-bridge` uses was inspired by [cxx](https://github.com/dtolnay/cxx)._

 ## TODO's

 - Delete bridging header from Xcode
 - Look up how to programatically set the linking settings.
   Our docs can recommend that as well as show how to manually set them
 - Delete c header code generation
-- Rename to swiftxx to pay homage to cxx
+- Rename XcodeSwift to SwiftRustIntegrationTests

 ## Quick Peek